 Get in touch with Express Auto & Tires right away!

-Need to have your alignment checked or wish to schedule a maintenance service?
+What is a Wheel Alignment and do you need to have your alignment checked or wish to schedule a maintenance service?
 Stop by Express Auto & Tires in Irving, TX, and have one of our professional experts take a look at your alignment right away.
 Since they have been in the business for years, our team has all the knowledge and experience to give you the best service possible.
-So what are you waiting for?
-Give us a call at 972-636-4903 or contact us online to get started right away.